- About SEAS

-Applied Math 205 - Advanced Scientific Computing: Numerical Methods.
-David Knezevic, lecturer.
-Fall Term, Tues/Thurs 10-11:30AM.
+Applied Math 205 - Advanced Scientific Computing: Numerical Methods

-Computer Science 205 - Computing Foundations for Computational Science.
-Cris Cecka, Lecturer.
-Fall Term, Schedule TBA.
+Computer Science 205 - Computing Foundations for Computational Science

 An applications course highlighting the use of computers in solving scientific problems.
 Students will be exposed to fundamental computer science concepts such as computer architectures, data structures, algorithms, and parallel computing.
 Fundamentals of scientific computing including abstract thinking, algorithmic development, and assessment of computational approaches.
 Students will learn to use open source tools and libraries and apply them to data analysis, modeling, and visualization of real scientific problems.
 Emphasizes parallel programming and "parallel thinking."

 Computer Science 207 - Systems Development for Computational Science

 Courses in Applied Computation

-Applied Computation courses, designated APCOMP in the Harvard course catalog by searching for APCOMP.
-Applied Computation courses are a category of courses developed by IACS, beginning with the 2012–13 academic year.
-These elective courses apply the methods of computational science and engineering to a domain or class of problems.
+Applied Computation courses can be found in the Harvard course catalog by searching for APCOMP.
+Applied Computation courses are a category of courses developed by IACS which apply the methods of computational science and engineering to a domain or class of problems.

-Applied Computation 298r - Interdisciplinary Seminar in Computational Science and Engineering.
-Efthimios Kaxiras, Professor, and Daniel Weinstock, Lecturer.
-Spring term, Fri 12–3 PM.
+Applied Computation 298r - Interdisciplinary Seminar in Computational Science and Engineering

-This course, centered on the Institute for Applied Computation Science (IACS) seminar series, will provide broad exposure to cutting-edge topics, applications and unifying concepts in Computational Science and Engineering.
+This course, centered on the Institute for Applied Computation Science (IACS) seminar series, will provide broad exposure to cutting-edge topics, applications, and unifying concepts in Computational Science & Engineering.
 Students will read, present and discuss journal articles related to IACS talks, attend the seminars and meet with visiting speakers.
-Topics to be explored will range from data science to computational approaches to disease, mathematical neuroscience, computational archeology, and computational finance.
+Possible topics to be covered include scientific visualization, computational approaches to disease, mathematical neuroscience, computational archeology, and computational finance.

 |Approved CSE Applied Math electives|